Sri Lankan beetroot curry

 6-7 baby beets with stems and leaves.

 Heat the oil in a pot and add the onions and green chillies.
-Sautè on low till the onions are very soft but have not taken on any colour.
-Add the pandanus, garlic, curry leaves and cinnamon and toss for 30 seconds till the garlic is cooked and no longer smells raw.
+Sautè on low until the onions are very soft but have not taken on any colour.
+Add the pandanus, garlic, curry leaves, and cinnamon and toss for 30 seconds until the garlic is cooked and no longer smells raw.

 Peel the beets.
-Cut the leaves and stems finely. depending on the size of te beets, quarter them or cut them into 6 pieces longitudinally.
+Cut the leaves and stems finely.
+Depending on the size of the beets, quarter them or cut them longitudinally into six pieces.
 Set aside.

-Add the ground coriander, chilli powder, sugar and toss well.
+Add the ground coriander, chilli powder, and sugar and toss well.
 Add the rest of the ingredients and bring to a boil.
-Cover the pot with a lid and simmer gently for 45-60 minutes till the beets are just cooked through, you want them to have a gentle bite and not turn completely mushy.
-The curry should be runny and thin, pay attention towards the end of the cooking time and top up with more water if needed.
-Taste the curry and adjust salt.
+Cover the pot with a lid and simmer gently for 45-60 minutes until the beets are just cooked through.
+You want them to have a gentle bite and not turn completely mushy.
+The curry should be runny and thin.
+Pay attention towards the end of the cooking time and top up with more water if needed.
+Taste the curry and adjust the salt.

 Serve hot with rice as part of a larger table.